NicKylis/letter_recognition/README.md

-# Hand written Digit Recognition Machine Learning Model
+# Hand Written Digits Recognition Machine Learning Model
-An AI model that recognizes hand written digits, trained with the [MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) dataset, with more than 99,56% accuracy.
+An AI model that recognizes hand written digits, trained with the [MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) dataset, with more than 99,64% accuracy.

 ## Instructions
 - This project features an AI model through a web application, available [HERE](https://letter-recognition-1.onrender.com/)